top of page

 Teams receive predictive analytics.
 Leaders mentor on interpretation.

-Pros: Enhanced decision-making with predictive insights, skill development in analysis and critical thinking, leaders transition to mentoring role, fosters proactive problem-solving and foresight
+• Pros: Enhanced decision-making with predictive insights, skill development in analysis and critical thinking.
+Leaders transition to mentoring roles, fostering proactive problem-solving and foresight.

-Cons: Requires guidance and AI literacy, risk of overreliance on AI, potential hesitation in making instinct-based decisions, leaders still need to contextualize outputs
+• Cons: Requires guidance and AI literacy.
+There’s a risk of overreliance on AI and potential hesitation in making instinct-based decisions.
+Leaders still need to contextualize outputs.

-Risks: Misinterpretation of insights, slow instinctive decisions if AI is overused, cultural lag if AI adoption is uneven, potential resistance from employees unfamiliar with AI tools
+• Risks: Misinterpretation of insights, slow instinctive decisions if AI is overused, and cultural lag if AI adoption is uneven.
+Employees unfamiliar with AI tools may resist.

 Level 4 – Human-AI Decision Partnership 🤝